TechShieldOlamide/ndpr-compliance-toolkit/data-processing-agreement.md

 **6.3** Notify the Processor of any changes to processing instructions promptly.

-**6.4** Ensure that data subjects have been informed of the processing in accordance with NDPR requirements.
+**6.4** Ensure that data subjects have been informed of the processing in accordance with NDPA 2023 requirements.

 ---